SHOWING 1 - 1 OF 1 RESULTS

 Government and economy living quarters are generally smaller than those in CONUS.

 Narrow doorways and tight stairwells cannot accommodate furniture that would fit easily into an American home.
-Service members shipping large items such as king/queen size box springs and mattresses, oversized sofas, or other large furniture items that cannot be disassembled, may encounter problems.
+Service members shipping large items such as king/queen-sized box springs and mattresses, oversized sofas, or other large furniture items that cannot be disassembled, may encounter problems.
 Washers, dryers, refrigerators and wardrobes may be borrowed for the duration of the entire tour.